Oink70/Android-Mining/README.md

 # Android-Mining
 Quick installation of mining on Android Phones

-- install userland on your Android
+- install Userland app (from appstore or a downloaded apk) on your Android
 - select Ubuntu in Userland and supply your login details.
 - choose SSH
 - wait for it to install, enter Ubuntu and log into your account